 LocalApps.com: Mobile Apps, User-Controlled

-Create iOS apps that can work offline, store data locally, and enable peer-to-peer collaboration with no logins or cloud storage, and complete user control.
+Create iOS apps that can work offline, store data locally, and enable peer-to-peer sharing with no logins or cloud storage, and complete user control.

 What if we built apps to be Local-Only